MJSBikes97/roco222/lab-journal/matt/Journal-1.md

   }
 }
 ```
+This [video](https://youtu.be/fyBfl8O2zho) shows the servo performing sinusoidal movement.
 ### Controlling the servos with potentiometers

 To control the servos with potentiometers I once again used the Arduino servo library and the Arduino 'map' function.
 This allowed me to map the ADC inputs of 0 to 1023 to the 0 to 180 degree values of the 'servo.write' function.
 I also set up the USB serial monitor to confirm the ADC values were being recieved correctly.